Hardest Solitaire Games by Win Rate

 Win rate: ~8% | Difficulty: 5/5 | Time: 10 minutes

 Canfield was invented as a casino wager.
-Richard Canfield sold players a deck for $52 and paid $5 per card they moved to the foundations.
-With an 8% win rate, the house won almost every time.
-You are playing a game that was designed, mathematically, to take your money.
+Richard Canfield sold players a deck for $52.
+He paid $5 per card they moved to foundations.
+With an 8% win rate, he won almost every time.
+You play a game the house designed to take your money.

 The brutal mechanic is the foundation starting rank.
-In every other solitaire game, foundations start with Aces.
-In Canfield, the first card dealt sets the starting rank for all four suits.
-If a 7 comes up, foundations build 7, 8, 9, 10, J, Q, K, A, 2, 3, 4, 5, 6 — wrapping from King back to Ace.
-You must track two separate sequences per suit simultaneously.
+Most solitaire games start foundations with Aces.
+Canfield does not.
+Instead, the first card dealt sets the starting rank for all four suits.
+If a 7 comes up, foundations build: 7, 8, 9, 10, J, Q, K, A, 2, 3, 4, 5, 6—wrapping from King back to Ace.
+You must track two separate sequences per suit.

 Add a 13-card reserve pile (only the top card is available at any time), just four narrow tableau columns, and sequences that wrap around rank boundaries, and you have a game that demands constant attention to detail.